redhatstuart/azure-aro/aro-disk-customer-managed-keys.md

 ```

 ## Obtain your subscription ID
-Your Azure subscription ID is used multiple times in the configuration of BYOK
+Your Azure subscription ID is used multiple times in the configuration of BYOK/CMK
 ```azurecli-interactive
 # Obtain your Azure Subscription ID and store it in a variable
 subId="$(az account list -o tsv | grep True | awk '{print $3}')"
 ```

 ## Create an Azure Key Vault instance
 An Azure Key Vault instance must be used to store your keys.
-You can optionally use the Azure portal to [Configure customer-managed keys with Azure Key Vault][byok-azure-portal]

 Create a new *Key Vault* instance (with purge protection) and create a *new key* within the vault to store your own custom key.

 ```azurecli-interactive
 # Create an Azure Key Vault resource in a supported Azure region